 About Adela C Licona

-Adela C. Licona, Associate Professor of English, Interim Director of the University of Arizona's Institute for LGBT Studies, and Associate Chair of the GIDP in Social, Cultural, and Critical Theory is affiliated faculty in Gender and Women’s Studies, Family Studies and Human Development, Institute of the Environment, and Mexican American Studies.
+Adela C. Licona, Associate Professor of English, Director of the University of Arizona's Institute for LGBT Studies, and Vice Chair of the Graduate Minor in Social, Cultural, and Critical Theory is affiliated faculty in Gender and Women’s Studies, Family Studies and Human Development, Institute of the Environment, and Mexican American Studies.
 Her research and teaching interests include cultural, ethnic, gender, and sexuality studies, race, critical youth studies, non/dominant rhetorics, community literacies, action-oriented research, borderlands studies, space and visual culture, social justice media, environmental justice, and feminist pedagogy.

 She has published in such journals as Antipode, Transformations, Journal of Latino-Latin American Studies, Sexuality Research and Social Policy, Annals of the Association of American Geographers, and Critical Studies in Media Communication.
 Additionally, she has co-published a number of community research briefs with community educator-activists, youth, and graduate students.
 These policy-relevant briefs have circulated beyond the university across local communities.
 Adela is co-editor of Feminist Pedagogy: Looking Back to Move Forward (Johns Hopkins University Press, 2009) and author of Zines In Third Space: Radical Cooperation and Borderlands Rhetoric (SUNY Press, 2012).